platformsh/platformsh-docs/docs/src/tutorials/mysql-replication.md

 ### Configuring the replica

 As mentioned above you have to set up a replica on your own.
-We assume that you have a running MariaDB/MySQL replica instance,  give the replica a unique `server_id` (distinct from primary).
+Assuming that you have a running MariaDB/MySQL replica instance, give the replica a unique `server_id` (distinct from primary).
 You can find out primary's `server_id` by running:

 ```sql
 mysql> SHOW VARIABLES LIKE 'server_id';